 Chris Lang is a photographer and attorney living in Roslindale.
 His photography uses interesting compositions, camera angles, and lighting to capture the beauty found in everyday moments, moments that we often miss hurrying through our days.
 His goal is to make you slow down, look, and really see the world around you.

 Jodi Schmidt is a teacher at the Eliot School of Fine and Applied Arts’ School Partnership Program.
 She considers her highest artistic achievement being a really good elementary art teacher and in 2005 she was named elementary art educator of the year by the Massachusetts Art Education Association.
 When she is not thinking about lessons and and how to help children create, she has been embroidering skulls inspired by sugar skull imagery.
-A public album of finished skulls can be found on Facebook, and during Open Studios the pieces will be on display and for sale at the Boston Cheese Cellar in Roslindale Square.
+A public album of finished skulls can be found on Facebook.

 Carolyn Thall helped start our Open Studios back in 2004, and still loves working on the event each year.
 She creates a welcoming and supportive environment for our artists, and enjoys organizing the group shows.
 Carolyn is a self-employed interior designer, and encourages her clients to fill their homes with all manner of art — especially if it comes from a local Open Studios event!